Get all the latest data for Belgrade

 What insurance is common and how much in Belgrade in 2026?

-The most common type of property insurance coverage in Belgrade is a named-perils policy covering fire, water damage, theft, and natural disasters, with optional add-ons for home assistance and emergency repairs.
+The single most common type of property insurance coverage that owners carry in Belgrade is a basic "named risks" policy covering fire, water damage, and natural disasters, which is widely offered by major local insurers like DDOR and Generali Serbia.

 What sources have we used to write this blog article?